 Verse 13: "When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come."

 Earlier Jesus promised the disciples that the Spirit would remind them of His teachings, and in this Scripture that the Spirit would guide them into further truth.
 It is generally taught that both of these promises were fulfilled in the Apostle's writings of the New Testament.

 It is important to remember that Jesus promised the disciples that, through the Holy Spirit, He would remind them of His teachings, and that the Spirit would also guide them into further truth, which He did.

 Some have made the mistake of thinking this Scripture was for all Believers.
 This has led to new, 'so-called' scripture being written, even by Followers in our day.
 This is incorrect!
 The Bible has been written and is complete, (finished).
 Scripture cannot be added to or taken from.
 (Rev 22:18-19)

 The Holy Spirit works in all areas of the Christian's life.
-The work of the Holy Spirit, is to grant Believers the proper and correct understanding of the Scriptures, as written.
+The work of the Holy Spirit is to grant Believers the proper and correct understanding of the Scriptures.